Can Dogs Eat Pistachios? – Itsabout

 1. Potassium

-Pistachios are a great source of potassium which is an important mineral that is involved in various functions.
-It helps in the proper functioning of the cells and promotes electrical charges in nerves as well as muscles.
+Pistachios are a great source of potassium, an important mineral involved in various functions.
+It helps in the proper functioning of cells and promotes electrical charges in nerves and muscles.

 1. Vitamin K

-Vitamin K is essential for dogs as it helps in blood clotting for dogs.
-Pistachios contain vitamin K, which thereby becomes an important source of this protein.
+Vitamin K is essential for dogs as it helps in blood clotting.
+Pistachios contain vitamin K, making them an important source of this protein.

 1. Magnesium

-Magnesium improves the growth of bones and helps to keep the dog healthy.
-Pistachios contain a good amount of magnesium in it.
+Magnesium improves bone growth and helps keep dogs healthy.
+Pistachios contain a good amount of magnesium.

-Considering that magnesium is important for many of the components and subsystems for a stable mood and that it can get reduced even further under stress, it makes sense to include foods high in magnesium in your healthy diet plan.
+Considering that magnesium is essential for many components and subsystems for a stable mood and can be reduced under stress, it makes sense to include foods high in magnesium in your healthy diet plan.

 Can Dogs Eat Pistachios?

-Unlike macadamia nuts which are poisonous for your dogs, pistachios can be a quite nutritious and tasty snack for your pups.
+Unlike macadamia nuts, which are poisonous to dogs, pistachios can be quite nutritious and tasty snacks for pups.

-However, despite the nutritious benefits pistachio nuts contain a great number of calories.
-As per the US Department of Agriculture, a single pistachio contains almost four calories, and feeding them constantly can make your dog fat as well as unhealthy.
+However, despite their nutritious benefits, pistachio nuts contain a great number of calories.
+According to the US Department of Agriculture, a single pistachio contains almost four calories, and feeding them constantly can make your dog fat and unhealthy.

-Too much fat in the diet of your dog can cause gastrointestinal upset and even pancreatitis in certain cases.
+Too much fat in your dog’s diet can cause gastrointestinal upset and even pancreatitis.

-Sometimes feeding your dog an excessive amount of pistachio nuts can also cause aflatoxin poisoning.
-Aflatoxins are produced mainly from nuts, grains as well as other corn.
+Sometimes, feeding your dog an excessive amount of pistachio nuts can also cause aflatoxin poisoning.
+Aflatoxins are produced mainly from nuts, grains, and other corn.
 Some of the signs of aflatoxin poisoning or pistachio poisoning include diarrhea, vomiting, loss of appetite, and even jaundice.

 How many Pistachios can a Dog Eat At A Time?

-The number of pistachios you can feed your dogs depends upon the size of the dog.
-However is recommended that you feed them only a few, that is 2-3 for a larger breed and 1-2 for smaller dogs.
+The number of pistachios you can feed your dogs depends upon their size.
+However, it is recommended that you feed them only a few, that is, 2-3 for a larger breed and 1-2 for smaller dogs.

-Feeding your dogs a lot of pistachios which is a high-fat food will lead to weight gain and create an aversion to their well-balanced dog food diets.
-Hence pistachios should be considered a high-value treat only for training purposes for your furry friend.
+Feeding your dogs a lot of pistachios, a high-fat food, will lead to weight gain and create an aversion to their well-balanced dog food diets.
+Hence, pistachios should be considered a high-value treat only for training purposes for your furry friend.

 Can You Feed Your Dog Pistachio Shells?

-When you are feeding pistachios to your dogs, try to remove the shells or try to buy no-shell pistachios.
-Pistachio shells cause a huge choking hazard for your dog and also can cause gastrointestinal obstruction.
+When you feed pistachios to your dogs, try to remove the shells or buy no-shell pistachios.
+Pistachio shells can cause a huge choking hazard and gastrointestinal obstruction.

 Can You Feed Your Dogs Pistachio Ice Cream?

-As discussed above, pistachios are non-toxic to dogs however ice cream in general contains dairy and can be a source of allergy for many dogs.
+As discussed above, pistachios are nontoxic to dogs; however, ice cream generally contains dairy and can be a source of allergy for many dogs.

-Moreover, by feeding such ice creams you can induce diarrhea, vomiting as well as gastrointestinal issues in them.
+Moreover, feeding such ice creams can induce diarrhea, vomiting, and gastrointestinal issues in them.

 What are the Symptoms of Pistachio Poisoning in Dogs?

-In general, pistachios are nontoxic and can be fed to dogs in moderate amounts.
-However, pistachios also contain aflatoxin, which is a compound made from aspergillus mold.
+Pistachios are generally nontoxic and can be fed to dogs in moderate amounts.
+However, they also contain aflatoxin, a compound made from aspergillus mold.

-This mold is commonly found in agricultural crops like peanuts, corn, tree nuts, and cotton seed.
-If you feed your dog a significant portion of pistachios every day they can experience severe aflatoxin poisoning.
+This mold is commonly found in agricultural crops like peanuts, corn, tree nuts, and cotton seeds.
+If you feed your dog a significant portion of pistachios every day, it can experience severe aflatoxin poisoning.

-Some of the symptoms include excessive thirst, vomiting, diarrhea, abdominal pain, etc. Also, make sure that you source properly processed pistachio nuts from good sellers.
+Some of the symptoms include excessive thirst, vomiting, diarrhea, and abdominal pain.
+Also, make sure that you source properly processed pistachio nuts from good sellers.

 What are the Causes of Pistachio Poisoning in Dogs?

-Though pistachios are not poisonous in themselves, they can pose certain secondary risks if fed excessively.
+Though pistachios are not poisonous, they can pose certain secondary risks if fed excessively.
 Some of the causes are

 Excessive Sodium Content

-Pistachios that humans get to snack contain excessive salt as well as other seasonings.
-Too much sodium content can increase water retention in dogs and can severely injure their kidneys.
+Pistachios, which humans snack on, contain excessive salt and other seasonings.
+Too much sodium can increase water retention in dogs and severely injure their kidneys.
 Moreover, they can be quite dangerous for dogs with heart conditions.

 High Phosphorus Content